The 12th date of December holds an important position for the Kenyans, as it marks two special events in the history of Kenya:

 The first Kenyan general elections with the participation of African parties was held in 1961, with one of the real issues being the release of Jomo Kenyatta, who had been confined in 1952 based on his alleged involvement with the Mau Mau.
 The Kenyan African National Union Party (KANU), the successor to the KAU, won a greater part of the vote, however, declined to form a government until Kenyatta is set free.
 Thus, the country was governed by a coalition government set up between the Kenyan African Democratic Union (KADU) and the White-led New Kenya Party for a year.

 When Kenyatta was released in 1962, he joined KANU and succeeded in the 1963 Kenya elections.
-He was confirmed as the first prime minister of Kenya and proclaimed Kenya to be at long last free of British rule.
-After a year Kenya turned into a republic, with Kenyatta as the president, and KADU willfully dissolved to permit the making of a strong one-party state.
+He was confirmed as the first prime minister of Kenya and on Dec.
+12, 1963, proclaimed Kenya to be at long last free of British rule.
+A year later on December 12, 1964, Kenya turned into a republic, with Kenyatta as the president, and KADU willfully dissolved to permit the making of a strong one-party state.

 Kenyatta assumed a peacemaking tone towards the white settlers in Kenya and forbade any revenge for the past acts, while also offering an amnesty for crimes committed by Mau Mau fighters during the State of Emergency.